How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Bucks travel to face the Hornets on Friday at 7:00 PM ET.
+The Celtics look to pull off a road win at the Magic on Friday at 2:30 PM ET.

 How to Watch